 Developed by Audi in collaboration with Disney, Holoride’s first demonstration at the Consumer Electronics Show has passengers wearing clunky virtual-reality goggles to play a video game as they are driven briskly around a racetrack.

-Holoride says it’s planning to launch this “new form of entertainment” in the next three years for backseat passengers, using typical VR goggles.
+Chloride says it’s planning to launch this “new form of entertainment” in the next three years for backseat passengers using typical VR goggles.
 And it’s going open-platform, so any carmaker or content creator can use it.
 It will provide a software development kit that serves as the interface to the vehicle data and transfers those into virtual realities.